prashant-kikani/prashant-kikani.github.io/_posts/2021-4-16-freedom-vs-equality.markdown

 <center><img src="../assets/inequality.jpg"/></center>
 <br/>

 I came around this trade-off from the [All-In podcast E28](https://youtu.be/uPwvZZkrJ90?t=3179).
-It's a very good podcast about business & innovation where 4 multi-millionaires besties discuss their thoughts.
+It's a very good podcast about business & innovation where 4 multi-millionaire besties discuss their thoughts.